Nonprofit Grant Writing: How to Secure Funding From Trusts and Foundations

 Why Do Most Grant Applications Fail?

 The primary cause of grant application failure is misaligned targeting, not poor application quality.
-Directory of Social Change research shows 68% of declined applications failed because the applicant did not meet the funder's eligibility criteria, criteria that were explicitly stated in the funder's published guidelines and that research would have identified before any application was written.
+In our experience, the large majority of declined applications fail because the applicant did not meet the funder's eligibility criteria, criteria that were explicitly stated in the funder's published guidelines and that research would have identified before any application was written.

 Funders have specific geographic restrictions, beneficiary group requirements, project type preferences, and organisational size thresholds.
 A charity that applies to a funder whose guidelines state "we only fund projects in the North of England" from a South-East-based organisation has wasted the writing time and the funder's review time.
 These mismatches are entirely avoidable with systematic research.